 Commission (pay-per-conversion) helps you achieve a predictable cost-per-conversion.
-This cost is a percentage of booking value that you set in Google Ads.
+This cost is a percentage of the booking value that you set in Google Ads.
 The commission should represent how much revenue you're willing to spend on Hotel ads for each dollar that you earn from your Hotel ads bookings.

 - Maximise your conversion value with minimum effort

 - Define a consistent cost relative to revenue you earn from Hotel ads

 - Adaptive learning predicts performance at different bid levels to maximise conversions